 I don’t know about you, but I haven’t met a lot of angry yogis.
 I’m not referring to yogis who get angry.
 I’m talking about yogis who are angry at their core.
-It’s not that anger is not a characteristic of yogis (in fact, a lot of us turn to yoga to deal with anger among other emotions), but because dealing with anger like a yoga means learning to work with it, not against it.
+It’s not that anger is not a trait among yogis (in fact, a lot of us turn to yoga to deal with emotions like anger), but because dealing with anger like a yogi means learning to work with it, not against it.

 Think of an encounter you’ve had with someone who is angry because he or she has been treated badly.
 Or maybe the anger is directed at God or the universe because the person gives a non-compliant higher power responsibility for his or her suffering.

-How do you react to such a person?
+How do you react to that kind of anger?

-My guess is you don’t like to be around anyone who is angry for very long.
-If you’re a sensitive, empathetic person, you may feel for the angry woman or man, especially if you witness the slight or mistreatment that triggered the anger.
+My guess is you don’t like to be angry people for long.
+If you’re a sensitive, empathetic person, you may feel for the angry soul, especially if you witness whatever triggered the anger.
 Maybe you even try to help, which is great, as long as you’re not fueling the flames.
-Hopefully you help the person let go of that troubling emotion.
+In a best-case scenariio, you can help the person let go.

 Like all emotions, anger serves a purpose.
-It’s a warning of sorts.
-But also like all emotions, we can become too dependent on it.
-But here’s the truth: Anger does not solve problems; in fact it usually makes the problems we have worse.
+It’s a warning.
+And also like all emotions, we can become dependent on it as a way to deal with adversity.
+But here’s the truth: Anger does not solve problems; in fact it usually makes problems worse.
 The angrier we are, the worse our problems get.

 Think about it.
 Your colleague steals your idea.
 You are incensed.
 While you are seething, are you productive?
 No. So hopefully you don’t seethe for long.

-I promise you that every moment you spend angry is a moment you are stealing from your own life.
+I promise you every extra moment you spend angry is a moment you are stealing from your own life.
 Human beings are not attracted to anger.
 And as humans, we are social beings who depend on each other to thrive.
-We can all find reasons to be angry all the time.
-We need to learn how to work with that anger and take responsibility for our actions at the same time.
+We can all find reasons to be angry, but we need to work with that anger and take responsibility for our actions at the same time.

 Anger does not just hurt you socially and professionally.
 It also causes physical harm.
-It raises your blood pressure, weakens your hurt, and pumps your system with cortisol (which leads to a host of other problems).
-When it gets out of control, anger basically renders you unable to function, unable to move forward, unable to thrive.
+It raises your blood pressure, weakens your heart, and pumps your system with the stress hormone cortisol (which leads to a host of other problems).
+When it gets out of control, anger basically renders you unable to function, unable to move forward, and unable to thrive.

-As yogis, we often think that we can’t be angry.
-We may try to push the feeling of anger away before we even feel it fully, but this is as unhelpful as holding on to anger for too long.
-Problems occur when we get used to being angry, and in particular blaming people, circumstances and systems around us for our own suffering.
+As yogis, we often think we can’t be angry.
+We may try to push anger away before we even feel it fully, but this is as unhelpful as holding on to anger too long.
+Problems occur when we get used to being angry and blaming people and circumstances for our suffering.
 When we do this, we’re missing something key.

 If no one or nothing in the universe ever gave you a reason to be angry, you’d still be responsible for your own happiness.

-You cannot be happy, successful, or content if you think you’re not because of all the things that make you angry.
-And further, many of the things that make you angry may incense you not because you are a victim, but because you’ve made a habit of getting angry.
+You cannot be happy, successful, or content if you think you’re not because of things that make you angry.
+And further, many things that make you angry may do so not because you’re a victim, but because you’ve made a habit of getting angry.

-No one’s life is perfect all the time.
-In order to make any situation you face better, you need to be part of the solution.
-And that means taking responsibility for your actions, whether you have reasons to be angry or not.
+I think to make any situation we face better, we need to be part of the solution.
+And that means taking responsibility for our actions, whether we have reasons to be angry or not.